A Safe, Structured, and Supportive Recovery Environment

 - The Accountability format

-- 12-Step meetings at nearby locations – residents must find a 12-Step home group within their first week of
+- 12-Step meetings at nearby locations – residents must also find a 12-Step home group within their first week of

 - Steel-on-Steel peer groups